omgmajk/test-maven-junit-school/README.md

 Since I did not develop these methods and have no idea what the requirements are, I have decided not to test for the functionality I think should be included, and rather test the functionality that is already there.

-Typically all tests are ran in an order that is decided by JUnit or possibly JVM, I let this happen in all cases except in the **Calculator2Test-class** where the `getCounter()`-method needs a specific order.
-In this case I have used `@TestMethodOrder` and `Order(n)` to force the tests to run in a specific order.
+Typically all tests run in an order that is decided by JUnit, or possibly JVM, I let this happen in all cases except in the **Calculator2Test-class** where the `getCounter()`-method needs a specific order.
+In this case I have used `@TestMethodOrder` and `@Order(n)` to force the tests to run in a specific order.

 In the **CalculatorTest-class** there are no return-values with the methods, thus I decided instead on capturing STDOUT/Console output by setting PrintStream to a `ByteArrayOutputStream` that I can later convert to a string and test against.
 Each test method thus has a setup method that is run with the `@BeforeEach` statement.
 This `ByteArrayOutputStream`is not reset between calls, so each method contains only one test.
 To test another output, I have to create a new method, with the way I chose to do it.